-Summary : Discover the beauty of Iceland’s pristine nature, majestic mountains and awe-inspiring waterfalls.
+Summary : Discover the beauty of Iceland’s pristine nature, majestic mountains and mighty glaciers.
 Volcanos and ice fields co-exist among a landscape of high geologic activity producing incredible geysers.
-Experience the land of the Midnight Sun and learn of ancient Icelandic traditions and sagas ripe with mysticism, elves and trolls as you circumnavigate this aluring island.
+Experience the land of the Midnight Sun and learn of ancient Icelandic traditions and sagas ripe with mysticism, elves and trolls as you circumnavigate this alluring island.

 Reykjavik is the world’s northernmost capital.
 Home to 171,000 people, it is surrounded by glaciers, waterfalls, geysers and mountains.
 With its vast selection of restaurants, museums and shops tucked into narrow quaint streets, enjoy some time on your own to get acquainted with this charming town before your evening departure.